Kathryn Heivilin, CPIA, RBP

 Inject 0.5 ml subcutaneously (20 ga. needle) in the lower neck.
 For smaller breeds inject only 0.25 ml.

-With the pigeon restrained in the crook of the arm or held by an assistant, expose the skin at the nape of the neck and wipe with 70% alcohol.
+With the pigeon held by the assistant or restrained in the crook of the arm, expose the skin at the nape of the neck and wipe with 70% alcohol.
 Grasp the skin at the nape of the neck and pinch it between the thumb and forefinger, and lift it upward to form a “pocket” beneath the skin.
 A full crop may increase the difficulty of grasping a good fold of skin.
 Carefully insert the needle through the skin in the middle of the neck.
 The vaccine must be injected under the skin and not into the skin or into the muscles of the neck.

 Documentation of Vaccination